corezoid/corezoid-ai-doc/Prompt-Based Process Creation.md

 ## Quick Start

 The solution operates through Devin sessions.
-Each session must include the `corezoid-doc` project and the corresponding prompt playbook.
+Each session must include the `corezoid-ai-doc` project and the corresponding prompt playbook.

 ### Required Variables  in Playbooks